Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Stochastic monotonicity

+In this section we prove the monotone coupling lemma, Lemma~\ref{lem:monotone} by adapting the approach of \cite{CH16}.
+The main idea is to realize $(\Hamd,\Hrw)$-random walk bridge line ensembles as stationary measures of certain Markov process and show that such Markov process preserves order.
+To ensure the Markov processes converge to the stationary measures, we prefer the state space to be finite.
+To that end, we need to discretize the $\Hamd$-random walks.\\

-We start by proving monotone coupling for finite-state discrete random walks.
-Let $X$ be a random varibable, by abuse of notation, we say a line ensemble enjoys $(H,X)$-Gibbs property if the free random walk bridge measures (Definition~\ref{def:RWB_Gibbs_ensemble}) are constructed using the law of $X$.
-We also replace $H^{RW}$ by $X$ when the the law of $X$ plays the role of the law defined through $H^{RW}$.
+Throughout this section, we assume $\Lambda_d=\mathbb{Z}$ for simplicity.
+We begin by proving monotone coupling for finite-state discrete random walks.
+Let $X$ be a discrete random variable with compact support.
+We define a $(\Hamd ,X)$-random walk bridge line ensemble similar to the one in Definition~\ref{def:RWB_Gibbs_ensemble} except that the free random walk bridge measures are constructed using the law of $X$.
+We write $\mathbb{P}^{k_1,k_2,(a,b)_{\mathbb{Z}},\vec{x},\vec{y},f,g}_{\Hamd,X}$ the law of a $(\Hamd ,X)$-random walk bridge line ensemble.